opnsense/docs/source/manual/how-tos/dynamic_routing_rip.rst

          Rules allowing traffic from `LAN OPNsense A` to `LAN OPNsense B` must be created in their respective LAN rulesets.
          Since traffic from LAN A to LAN B will use the peering connection, additional rules must be created in the Peering ruleset.
-         Create rules to allow traffic entering `Peering OPNsense A` from `LAN OPNsense B`, and the other way around.
+         Create rules to allow traffic entering `Peering OPNsense A` from `LAN OPNsense B`, and vice versa.

    .. group-tab:: Step 3

       **Configure General Settings**

-      - Navigate to :menuselection:`Routing --> General`
+      - :menuselection:`Routing --> General`
       - Select **Enable**
       - Deselect **Firewall rules** since we created a custom rule for RIPv2
       - Press `Save`